 The software and the Logic Text are both based upon a classic logic textbook,

 - Donald Kalish, Richard Montague, and Gary Mar (1980).
 Logic: Techniques of Formal Reasoning, 2nd edition.
 Harcourt: Fort Worth.

 Advanced students may wish to look to that textbook for additional insight and exercises.

 Your grade will be based on homework, quizzes, and exams, broken down as follows:

 Dates for exams can be found in the schedule.

 Logic is a skill, and it takes practice to get good at it.
 Homework will help give you that practice.

 Homework will be due twice a week (with occasional days off).
-It will usually be completed using the Logic 2010 software and submitted online, and will be due by noon on the day of class.
+It will usually be completed using the Logic 2010 software and submitted online, and will be due by 11 am on the day of class.
 Each problem will be worth 10 points.
 To receive those points, you must complete the problem correctly.
 There will be no partial credit for incomplete or incorrect work.
 But there is partial credit for late work that is complete and correct: each late submission will receive 7 points instead of 10.